ECEStuff/Renegades_AddOns/README.md

 # Fresh installation
 If you're installing Renegades Add-Ons from scratch:
 - Obtain a fresh, no-Steam copy of X3AP.
 Copy this somewhere and rename this to something like "Mayhem_3_Renegades".
 We'll call this copy the Renegades directory at this point.
-  - If your installation is from Steam, verify that the game is in English (check X3AP Steam properties) and turn the bonus package OFF.
-The bonus package is NOT compatible with Mayhem 3.
-  - (If you purchased X3AP from Steam) Your game must be registered on the forums in order to download the no-Steam version.
+  - (If you purchased X3AP from Steam)
+    - Your game must be registered on the forums in order to download the no-Steam version.
 A no-Steam version of the X3AP.exe can be found at https://www.egosoft.com/download/x3ap/bonus_en.php.
 Copy this to your Renegades directory.
+    - Verify that the game is in English (check X3AP Steam properties) and turn the bonus package OFF.
+The bonus package is NOT compatible with Mayhem 3.
     - For information regarding registering your game from Steam, see https://www.egosoft.com/support/faq/faq_answer_en.php?answer=2110&version=0
-  - (If you purchased X3AP from GOG) Your X3AP.exe is fine as is.
+  - (If you purchased X3AP from GOG)
+    - Your X3AP.exe is fine as is.
   - DO NOT put your copy in your /Program Files or /Program Files (x86) folder.
 - Go to the main Renegades thread (https://forum.egosoft.com/viewtopic.php?t=460221) and download the Renegades zip.
 As of July 2025, it is currently a full install of Renegades 5.4.
 - Open the Renegades zip you downloaded in step 2.
 Extract its contents to the Renegades directory.